darinpope/cloudbees-core-eks/README.md

 ## Prerequisites

-* a VPC with 3 private subnets that have a large number of IPS addresses in each subnet
+* a VPC with 3 private subnets that have a large number of IP addresses in each subnet

 ## Required Tooling